apkatsikas/concat-video/README.md

-# Video Concatenation Tool
+# concat-video

-A Go application that concatenates multiple video files into a single output file using `ffmpeg` and `ffprobe`.
+An application that concatenates multiple video files into a single output file using `ffmpeg` and `ffprobe`.
 The tool checks if video files have compatible properties and concatenates them without re-encoding if possible.

 ## Requirements